Kinderwhore: Legacy

-A 2020 novel by the English author Guy Mankowski, entitled "Dead Rock Stars", apparently depicts a fictional Kinderwhore band called 'Cherub', whose lead singer Emma draws from the Kinderwhore aesthetic of 'Hollywood glamour of tiaras and satin dresses... with a twisted, girlish sensibility.'
-Mankowski added, 'I was influenced by the urge that such artists had to use their body to offer a message, with them making the very most of the textual space that comes with being in a band.'
+The style received a minor revival in the early 2020s through videos posted on the video sharing application TikTok and mainstream musicians including Olivia Rodrigo taking influence from its aesthetics for her debut album Sour (2021).
+The 2020 novel Dead Rock Stars by the English author Guy Mankowski depicts a fictional Kinderwhore band called Cherub, whose lead singer Emma draws from the Kinderwhore aesthetic of "Hollywood glamour of tiaras and satin dresses... with a twisted, girlish sensibility."
+Mankowski added, "I was influenced by the urge that such artists had to use their body to offer a message, with them making the very most of the textual space that comes with being in a band."